ecss-soton/infrastructure/README.md

 3. Configure the Caddyfile

-You'll want to change our FQDN (society.ecs.soton.ac.uk) to your own.
+You'll want to change our FQDN (society.ecs.soton.ac.uk + sotonverify.link) to your own.

 3. Run the infrastructure